bbills21/INST377-Final-Project/docs/README.md

 This page is used to descripe this project and application.

 ### Target Browsers:
-I would use iOS Safari and most of my testing is conducted in google chrome.
+I would use iOS Safari and most of my testing was conducted in google chrome.

 _____________________________________________________________________________
 ## Developer Manual